procount/pinn/README_PINN.md

 - **keyboardtriggerdisable**: Prevents a `SHIFT` keypress from entering Recovery Mode on boot (maybe you have a problematic keyboard which is erroneously triggering every time you boot)

-- **remotetimeout=**: When used in conjunction with `forcetrigger` it sets a maximum timeout period in seconds for the recovery menu to be displayed before continuing to the boot selection dialog and potentially selecting a default OS to boot.
+- **remotetimeout=\<time in secs\>**: When used in conjunction with `forcetrigger` it sets a maximum timeout period in seconds for the recovery menu to be displayed before continuing to the boot selection dialog and potentially selecting a default OS to boot.
 This permits normal default OS booting, yet also allows for a remote user to interrupt the startup process to change the OS to boot, or perform any remote maintenance.
 Any screen interaction over VNC will cancel the timeout.
 This additional timeout will lengthen the boot time into a default OS, so choose a value that is long enough to allow VNC access, yet short enough not to be annoying under normal circumstances.

-- **networktimeout=**: PINN will wait for a default timeout of 8 seconds to detect whether a network is connected or not.
+- **networktimeout=\<time in secs\>**: PINN will wait for a default timeout of 8 seconds to detect whether a network is connected or not.
 (This is extended by an additional 4 seconds if wifi is configured).
 This setting allows the network timeout to be specified in seconds, especially for networks that take longer to establish.

 - **disablesafemode**: If you have external hardware or an addon board connected to the GPIO header, you may find that pin 5 is being pulled low and accidentally triggering "Safe Mode" by entering the rescueshell.
 To prevent this, you can append `disablesafemode` to the `recovery.cmdline` file.

-- **silentinstall**: Allows a single OS to be installed automatically, useful during headless installs.
+- **silentinstall**: Allows a single or multiple OSes to be installed automatically, useful during headless installs.
+See [How to Automatically Install OSes](#how-to-automatically-install-oses)

+- **select=\<oslist\>**: Auto-selects a number of OSes or OS sources to be installed.
+When used in conjunction with `silentinstall`, the OSes are automatically installed without any user intervention.
+See [How to Automatically Install OSes](#how-to-automatically-install-oses).
+In addition to specifying a list of OS names, some reserved words are also available to specify different sources of OSes instead, or to control when they are installed.
+  - `allinstalled` - Normally, all installed OSes are automatically selected, but they are not selected when the "select" option is present.
+Adding 'allinstalled' will ensure they are selected again.
+  - `allsd` - Selects all OSes where the most recent one is on the SD card
+  - `allusb` - Selects all OSes where the most recent one is on a local USB drive
+  - `allnetwork` - Selects all OSes where the most recent one is on remote repositories.
+  - `waitnetwork` - Waits for all OS lists to be downloaded from the internet before checking the list of OSes
+  - `waitusb` - Waits for all OSes on local USBs to be listed
+  - `waitsd` - Waits for all OSes on the SD card to be listed
+  - `waitall` - Waits for OSes from all sources to be listed

 - **alt_image_source=\<url\>**: Provides the URL of an additional os_list_v3.json file indicating the location of other OSes that can be downloaded from the Internet.
 Multiple instances of this option can be used.

 - **repo_list=\<url\>**: Provides the URL of a repo_list.json file that contains a list of URLs to other os-list_v3.json files.
 This allows easy remote management of Internet respositories.

-- **repo=\<url\>**: Matches the NOOBS method of specifying a list of additional respositories.
+- **repo=\<url\>**: Similar to `alt_image_source` but it matches the NOOBS method of specifying a list of additional respositories as a space separated quoted string.

 - **no_default_source**: Prevents the default RaspberryPi Foundation repository from being used.

 - **disableusbimages**: Prevents OSes stored on local USB memory devices from being used.

+- **disablesdimages**: Prevent OSes stored on the SD card from being used.

 - **no_group**: Prevents the list of OSes from being grouped into categories.